E-mail to a friend X

 Why the recent pet deaths?

-According to Dr. Danny Joffe, medical director at the Calgary Animal Referral and Emergency Centre, the two chemicals (melamine and cyanuric acid) involved in the recent pet deaths are fairly inert individually.
-The trouble happens when you find them together.
-"When they combine they can produce crystals that can damage kidneys, and that seems to be what's causing the problem," says Joffe.
+"When they combine they can produce crystals that can damage kidneys," says Joffe.
 "Pet food and human food use wheat gluten and rice protein as components of various nutritional products.
 Companies that are buying these raw materials pay based on the protein content of the material, and these chemicals added in falsely elevate these protein levels."

-There's nothing wrong with wheat gluten or rice protein themselves -- they're very valuable nutrients used in human food as well, says Joffe.
+There's nothing wrong with wheat gluten or rice protein themselves -- they're valuable nutrients used in human food as well, says Joffe.
 The problem is in the chemicals that were added.
 "It's just bad luck that this contamination occurred and, once the tainted lots of wheat gluten and rice protein are not being used, the foods that were recalled will be perfectly safe again."

 Should you serve table scraps or people food to your pets?